-- Exceeding the maximum number of hosts, virtual machines, or resource pools for each DRS cluster specified in Configuration Maximums for vSphere 6.7 is not supported.
-Even if it seems to work, doing so could adversely affect vCenter Server or DRS performance. - Carefully select the resource settings (that is, reservations, shares, and limits) for your virtual machines.

-- Setting reservations too high can leave few unreserved resources in the cluster, thus limiting the options DRS has to balance load. - Setting limits too low could keep virtual machines from using extra resources available in the cluster to improve their performance.
+- Exceeding the maximum number of hosts, virtual machines, or resource pools specified in VMware Configuration Maximums for each DRS cluster is not supported.
+Even if it seems to work, doing so could adversely affect vCenter Server or DRS performance. - Carefully select the resource settings (that is, reservations, shares, and limits) for your virtual machines. - Setting reservations too high can leave few unreserved resources in the cluster, thus limiting the options DRS has to recommend vMotions. - Setting limits too low could keep virtual machines from using extra resources available in the cluster to improve their performance.